-Whole Masoor Dal (Brown Lentils Curry) recipe is a healthy and easy dal made in an Instant Pot pressure cooker with whole masoor dal, onions, tomatoes, and Indian spices.
-This dal is vegan, gluten-free, and pairs well with rice, quinoa, roti.
+Whole Masoor Dal (Brown Lentils Curry) is a nutritious and easy-to-make dish prepared in an Instant Pot pressure cooker with whole masoor dal, onions, tomatoes, and aromatic Indian spices.
+This vegan and gluten-free dal pairs perfectly with rice, quinoa, or roti.

 What are Whole Masoor Dal (Brown Lentils)?

-They hold their shape very well while cooking and turn creamy and thick when cooked, making them perfect to be served as the main dishes such as lentil curry (dal), soups, stews, and salads.
+They hold their shape very well while cooking and turn creamy and thick when cooked, making them perfect for main dishes such as lentil curry, soups, stews, rice dishes, and salads.
+Check out my masoor dal salad, lentil soup, and mujadara.

-- Lentils: I have used Whole masoor dal (Brown Lentils) in this recipe.
-They are available in any Indian grocery stores and on Amazon.
+- Lentils: I used Whole masoor dal (Brown Lentils) in this recipe.
+They are available in any Indian grocery store and on Amazon.
 I did not soak the lentils before cooking.

 - Oil: use any cooking oil.
 You can also use ghee if you are not a vegan.

-- Ginger and Garlic: I have fresh minced ginger and garlic in this recipe.
-You can also use store brought ginger-garlic paste.
+- Ginger and Garlic: I used fresh minced ginger and garlic in this recipe.
+You can also use homemade ginger garlic paste.

-- Onion: I have used finely chopped onions.
+- Onion: I used finely chopped onions.
 You can skip onion for no onion recipe variation.

-- Tomato: I have used chopped fresh Roma tomatoes.
+- Tomato: I used chopped fresh Roma tomatoes.

-- Spices: I have used turmeric powder, red chili powder, coriander powder, garam masala.
-You can increase or decrease the spices according to your choice.
+- Spices: I used cumin seeds, turmeric powder, red chili powder, coriander powder, and garam masala.

 - Water: lentil to water ratio - I have used 2.5 cups of water for 1 cup of whole masoor dal.